-Our series on optimized warehouse layouts for small, medium, and large warehouses emphasizes the importance of creating an efficient flow for a company’s products, people and machines.
+Our series on optimized warehouse layouts for small warehouse setup, medium warehouse setup, and large warehouse setup emphasizes the importance of creating an efficient flow for a company’s products, people and machines.
 Optimizing that flow must begin the moment items arrive in the material receiving area.
 Problems there trickle downstream and negatively impact operations throughout the warehouse—and ultimately profits.
 Well-thought-out procedures and layout are a must.

 5 Principles of a Successful Material Receiving Area